 The developments are part of Anaheim’s plan to transform Beach’s blighted motels and strip malls with new residents, shopping, restaurants, community gathering places and other uses.

-The 65 townhomes of 39 Commons are expected to start selling in October and finish in 2022.
+The 65 townhomes of 39 Commons are expected to finish in 2022.

 A 38,100-square-foot retail center is set to include a high-end grocery store, shops, restaurants, services, outdoor, community spaces and potential commercial uses.